-HPE Software Integration Catalog accesses the new HPE Software Integrations and Solutions Catalog website.
+HPE Software Solutions Now accesses the HPSW Solution and Integration Portal website.
 This site enables you to explore HPE Product Solutions to meet your business needs, includes a full list of Integrations between HPE Products, as well as a listing of ITIL Processes.
 The URL for this website is https://softwaresupport.hpe.com/km/KM01702731.